munificent/craftinginterpreters/book/inheritance.md

 class Oops < Oops {}
 ```

-There's no way this will do anything useful and if we let the runtime try to run
+There's no way this will do anything useful, and if we let the runtime try to
-this, it will break the expectation the interpreter has about there not being
+run this, it will break the expectation the interpreter has about there not
-cycles in the inheritance chain.
+being cycles in the inheritance chain.
 The safest thing is to detect this case
 statically and report it as an error.

 ^code inherit-self (2 before, 1 after)